JackalJoe/USB-Docs/(3) Ultraseedbox Applications/SickChill.md

 4. Enable Organization
 5. Adding your first series

-After the Installation of SickChill via the Ultraseedbox Control Panel and opening the Web interface by clicking **Connect**, you will be presented with this page asking for your username and password.
+After the Installation of SickChill via the Ultra.cc Control Panel and opening the Web interface by clicking **Connect**, you will be presented with this page asking for your username and password.
 This is the password you set when installing SickChill Username can be found in the Control Panel.

 ![](https://i.imgur.com/2lR6M1N.png)